Skip to main content

 Check if you may benefit from treatment

 Patients who are higher risk of serious illness and have symptoms of COVID-19 are encouraged to get tested, either by PCR test or a rapid antigen test.
-Use the self-assessment tool to determine if you should be tested.
+Use the self-assessment tool to determine if you should be tested in order to seek treatment.

-If you are eligible for treatment and get a negative result with a rapid antigen test, you can repeat the test in 24 hours if you continue to feel sick or your symptoms worsen.
+If treatment is recommended for you and you get a negative result with a rapid antigen test, repeat the test in 24 hours if you continue to feel sick or your symptoms worsen.
 You may repeat the test every day for 5 days as long as you feel you are not improving.

 If the test remains negative by day 5 of your illness, it is unlikely you have COVID-19.
-If you are concerned about your health, contact your health care provider.
-They may suggest additional testing based on a clinical evaluation.
+If you are concerned about your health, contact your health care provider who may order a laboratory-based PCR test.
+They may suggest additional testing for other viruses based on a clinical evaluation.

 Most people with COVID-19 will recover on their own.
 Learn more about managing your COVID-19 symptoms at home.